The five-year survival rate of people who undergo a liver transpl... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-This is a binomial distribution problem where the probability of success (surviving 5 years after a liver transplant) is 0.75, and the number of trials (patients) is 6.
-The goal is to graph the binomial distribution and describe its shape.
+This is a binomial distribution problem where we are analyzing the survival rate of patients undergoing liver transplants.
+The probability of success (survival) is given as 75% or 0.75, and the number of trials (patients) is 6.

 Verified video answer for a similar problem: